algorandfoundation/xGov/README.md

-# xGov Proposals Repository
+# xGov Applications Repository
-This repository contains proposals for the xGov program.
+This repository contains Applications for the xGov Council.

-Proposals must be posted on the <a href="https://forum.algorand.org/">Algorand Forum</a> (using tags: Governance and xGov Proposals) and discussed with the community during the review phased.
-Proposals without a discussion thread WILL NOT be included in the voting session.
+## Apply for an xGov Council seat

-## Submitting a Proposal
+To apply, a pull request must be created on the repository.

-To submit a proposal, a proposer must create a pull request on the repository.
+The application must follow the provided <a href="https://github.com/algorandfoundation/ARCs/tree/main/assets/arc-0083/TemplateForm.md">template form</a> and be submitted to the folder <a href="Council">Council</a> `/Council/xgov_council-X.md`, where X is the pull request number (e.g., xgov-1.md).
-Proposals must follow the provided <a href="https://github.com/algorandfoundation/ARCs/tree/main/assets/arc-0034/TemplateForm.md">template form</a> and be submitted to the folder <a href="Proposals">Proposals</a> `/Proposals/xgov-X.md`, where X is the pull request number (e.g., xgov-1.md).
-Proposals must have the status Final before the end of the temperature check.
+Applications with the status `Candidates` will enter the voting phase.

 ## Validation